-Although not every conservator will agree, the ultimate key to the fine art emergency protocol is transparency.
-In a competitive market like art restoration, competence, credentialing and responsiveness are givens; but transparency is much less so.
-Many practitioners can be hard to pin down.
-They prefer to remain vague about treatments, uncertain about timeframes, silent about custody, and hesitant about final costs.
-However, that lack of accountability in our age of transparency doesn't cut it with today's stakeholders.
+Although not every conservator will agree, the ultimate key to the fine-art emergency protocol is transparency.

+In a competitive market like art restoration, competence, credentialling, and responsiveness are givens; but transparency is much less so.
+Many practitioners-as they were in past centuries-can be hard to pin down.
+They prefer to remain slippery: vague about treatments; uncertain about timeframes; silent about custody; hesitant about final costs.
+But that lack of accountability, in our age of transparency, doesn't cut it with today's stakeholders.